Admission to Candidacy

 Application for Admission to Candidacy for the Master's degree is made only after the student has completed all required review courses and approximately one semester of graduate course work with an overall "B" average in all courses taken for graduate credit.

-After the student has filled out one of the forms, and secured signatures of his/her Master's Committee, he/she must submit the completed copy to the Graduate Secretary in the main Music Office.
-The deadline for the completed copy to the Music Graduate Secretary is ONE WEEK before the published deadline by the Graduate School.
+After the student has filled out one of the forms, and secured signatures of his/her Master's Committee, he/she must submit the completed copy to the Graduate Studies Administrative Assistant in the main Music Office.
+The deadline for the completed copy to the Music Graduate Studies Administrative Assistant is ONE WEEK before the published deadline by the Graduate School.
 The Graduate School deadline may be found HERE.

 The Director of Graduate Studies in Music will then check to determine that all degree requirements have been met.
 The original and two copies of the Admission to Candidacy Form, and one copy of the student's academic history will be submitted to 201 Student Services Building.

 The Admission to Candidacy form must be submitted and accepted by the Graduate School before comprehensive examinations can be scheduled.